broilo/Summaries/linear-programming/README.md

 * Objects are built-in collections of values (constants, parameters and variables) and relationships (intermidiates, equations and objective functions).
 * Objects can build upon other objects with object-oriented relationships.

+The APMonitor executable on the back-end compiles a model to byte-code and performs model reduction based on analysis of the sparsity structure (incidence of variables in equations or objective function) of the model.

+For differential and algebraic equation systems, orthogonal collocation on finite elements is used to transcribe the problem into a purely algebraic system of equations.
+APMonitor has several modes of operation, adjustable with the imode parameter.

+The core of all modes is the nonlinear model.
+Each mode interacts with the nonlinear model to receive or provide information.
+The 9 modes of operation are:

+1. Steady-state simulation (SS)
+1. Model parameter update (MPU)
+1. Real-time optimization (RTO)
+1. Dynamic simulation (SIM)
+1. Moving horizon estimation (EST)
+1. Nonlinear control / dynamic optimization (CTL)
+1. Sequential dynamic simulation (SQS)
+1. Sequential dynamic estimation (SQE)
+1. Sequential dynamic optimization (SQO)

+Modes 1-3 are steady state modes with all derivatives set equal to zero.

+Modes 4-6 are dynamic modes where the differential equations define how the variables change with time.

+Modes 7-9 are the same as 4-6 except the solution is performed with a sequential versus a simultaneous approach.
+Each mode for simulation, estimation, and optimization has a steady state and dynamic option.

+APMonitor provides the following to a Nonlinear Programming Solver (APOPT, BPOPT, IPOPT, MINOS, SNOPT) in sparse form:

+* Variables with default values and constraints
+* Objective function
+* Equations
+* Evaluation of equation residuals
+* Sparsity structure
+* Gradients (1st derivatives)
+* Gradient of the equations
+* Gradient of the objective function
+* Hessian of the Lagrangian (2nd derivatives)
+* 2nd Derivative of the equations
+* 2nd Derivative of the objective function

+Once the solution is complete, APMonitor writes the results in results.json that is loaded back into the python variables by GEKKO

+When the system of equations does not converge, APMonitor produces a convergence report in ‘infeasibilities.txt’.
+There are other levels of debugging that help expose the steps that APMonitor is taking to analyze or solve the problem.
+Setting DIAGLEVEL to higher levels (0-10) gives more output to the user.
+Setting COLDSTART to 2 decomposes the problem into irreducible sets of variables and equations to identify infeasible equations or properly initialize a model.

 ## References

 [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming)